-- Defence

-- Indian and Inuit programs

-- old age security, family allowance, UI benefits and other transfers to individuals.
+Defence · Indian and Inuit programs · old age security, family allowance, UI benefits and other transfers to individuals.
 THERE IS AN ALTERNATIVE ...

-New publications from the Canadian Centre for Policy Alternatives

-- An Alternative Budget (\$2.00)

-- Paying for Civilized Society, by Neil Brooks (\$2.00)

-- Medicare in Danger (\$8.00)

-- Paying the Price: How Free Trade is Hurting the Environment, Regional Development and Workers (\$8.00)

-Order from: Canadian Centre for Policy Alternatives #904 - 251 Laurier Avenue West Ottawa.
-Ontario K1P 5J6

-Ottawa, Ontario K1P 5J6 tel: 613-563-1341 fax: 613-233-1458

-Plastic Shadows: Leadership Without Vision

-There's a crisis in this There's always a crisis in this country, but now the country is threatening, even more than it usually threatens, to disintegrate like a piece of old tired ice, and nothing much has changed for women, and poor people and native people and the Meech Lake agreement is gone and so what do we get?
+New publications from the Canadian Centre for Policy Alternatives - An Alternative Budget (\$2.00) - Paying for Civilized Society, by Neil Brooks (\$2.00) - Medicare in Danger (\$8.00) - Paying the Price: How Free Trade is Hurting the Environment, Regional Development and Workers (\$8.00) Order from: Canadian Centre for Policy Alternatives #904 - 251 Laurier Avenue West Ottawa, Ontario K1P 5J6 tel: 613-563-1341 fax: 613-233-1458 Plastic Shadows: Leadership Without Vision There's a crisis in this country.
+There's always a crisis in this country, but now the country is threatening, even more than it usually threatens, to disintegrate like a piece of old tired ice, and nothing much has changed for women, and poor people and native people and the Meech Lake agreement is gone and so what do we get?
 Something called the Spicer Commission, which even the people who usually take these things seriously, like civil servants and the media, had a hard time remembering to talk about, and which people dutifully went through the motions of making presentations to, but which no one could bring themselves to even try and believe in.
-That's too bad, because it's a good idea, talking to people about their vision of Canada...it ought to be done more often probably in some kind of regular way.
-The other problem of course, and it's a big one, is that if you're going to ask people for their vision of Canada, people have to believe that speaking will do some

-My son spoke to the Spicer Commission, earnestly, and angrily.
+That's too bad, because it's a good idea, talking to people about their vision of Canada...it ought to be done more often, probably in some kind of regular way.
+The other problem of course, and it's a big one, is that if you're going to ask people for their vision of Canada, people have to believe that speaking will do some My son spoke to the Spicer Commission, earnestly, and angrily.
 He's eighteen, and just getting involved in the political business of the world.
-He's wary, cynical, yet wanting to

-Canada and help the economy

-apparently know that most new

-jobs in Canada are created by

-business organizations, for the

-most part, are angry and upset

-at the budget because it does

-nothing to help their sector, and in fact, burdens them with

-increases in Unemployment

-Contrary to Wilson's expectations, economist

-Marjorie Cohen suggests that

-the budget will contribute to a

-downward spiral: less income

-(because of wage controls and

-tax increases) means less

-spending, which in turn generates fewer jobs.
+He's wary, cynical, yet wanting to believe.
+He said what he thought: repeal the Free Trade deal, we must have economic independence, we must settle Aboriginal land claims, we must regain our role and image in the world as a peacekeeping nation.
+He believed in the words as he said them, but he couldn't bring himself to think that they could be heard.